 Stir together flour and salt with some egg and milk, knead a couple minutes, roll it out, cut, and voila.
 You can even make these ahead of time and freeze for the next time you need some soup or stroganoff in your life.

 One of the secrets/shortcuts is to use a rotisserie chicken, and to add a few of the bones from the chicken.
 This way you don’t have to deal with cooking the chicken, but you still get ALL the flavor.

-This is the soup that your grandma made.
+This is basically the homemade chicken noodle soup recipe that your grandma made.
 Once you smell it, you will remember.
 Also turns out, it’s really easy.
 Sorry to destroy your legacy, grandma!

 One Year Ago: Death by Chocolate Bundt Cake (and my 5th blog anniversary!)

 Three years ago: Beef Barley Soup